Toggle: English / Spanish

 A pre-pregnancy serum folic acid test may also be done.

-There is no current therapy.
-Talk to your doctor about care decisions.
+There is no current treatment.
+Talk to your health care provider about care decisions.

-This condition usually causes death within a few days.
+This condition usually causes death within a few days after birth.

 When to Contact a Medical Professional

-A health care provider usually detects this condition during routine prenatal testing and ultrasound.
+A provider usually detects this condition during routine prenatal testing and ultrasound.
 Otherwise, it is recognized at birth.

 If anencephaly is detected before birth, further counseling will be needed.